Coronavirus Digest: US records 800,000 pandemic deaths | DW | 15.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The total number of deaths from coronavirus in the United States have crossed the 800,000 mark.
+The total number of deaths from coronavirus in the United States has crossed the 800,000 mark.
 Meanwhile, the WHO and a new study warned about the spread of the omicron variant.

 Congressional Leaders and bipartisan members of House and Senate hold a Moment of Silence for the 800,000 American lives lost to COVID-19